 Vicious Animal.
-Any animal that conforms to the definition of a dangerous animal and that could not be controlled or restrained by its owner at the time of any occurrence underlying the animal's declaration as a dangerous animal or which cannot be sufficiently controlled or restrained by the animal's owner to prevent any such occurrence in the future.
+Any animal that has killed a human being or another domestic animal on its owner's property.
+Also any animal that conforms to the definition of a dangerous animal and that could not be controlled or restrained by its owner at the time of any occurrence underlying the animal's declaration as a dangerous animal or which cannot be sufficiently controlled or restrained by the animal's owner to prevent any such occurrence in the future.
 An animal that has previously been declared dangerous or potentially dangerous that bites or inflicts a wound on a human or on a domestic animal will not be considered sufficiently controlled and may be declared a vicious animal by the Director of Humane Society.